The Best Small Wedding Venues in Minnesota

 Where can I find venues for a Minnesota micro wedding or elopement?

-Look across northern Minnesota, central MN, the Twin Cities, and along the North Shore.
+Search for venues in northern Minnesota, the Brainerd Lakes Area in north central Minnesota, the Twin Cities, and along the North Shore.
 Many venues now list micro wedding and elopement packages online.
 Consider reaching out directly for custom options.

 What cities are best for small weddings in Minnesota?